 In 2013 Renaissance School developed a Community Partners Program, which opened up wider opportunities for its students.
 Today, Renaissance School partners with ACAC Fitness and Wellness, Light House Studios, Music Resource Center, and the University of Virginia, just to name a few.
 Additionally, Renaissance School juniors and seniors participate in the UVA Community Scholars Program, allowing them to earn college credit while attending courses on the University’s campus.
 We also regularly collaborate with specific departments including the Darden School of Business, which has partnered with our Micro MBA program; and the Genetic Engineering Department, which was key in the formation of our Synthetic Biology program.

 Today, Renaissance School is one of only 32 high schools in the nation with an established genetic engineering program, and the only school in the country that regularly partners with research institutes such as MIT, Open BioLabs, and UVA to conduct classroom research.
 We are the only high school to have a CFA Charterholder teaching finance and business.
-We are the Niche #1 High School for the Arts in Virginia, and Central Virginia’s only high school specifically dedicated to teaching high ability students in the arts, sciences, and humanities.
+We are Central Virginia’s only high school specifically dedicated to teaching high ability students in the arts, sciences, and humanities.